darkevo1998/Math-Question-App/RAILWAY_DEPLOYMENT.md

 This is a monorepo containing both frontend and backend services.
 To deploy on Railway, you need to create separate services for each part of the application.

+> **Note**: This guide addresses the "Nixpacks was unable to generate a build plan for this app" error that occurs when deploying monorepos.
+For more information, see [Railway's official documentation on this error](https://docs.railway.app/deploy/deployments/errors#nixpacks-was-unable-to-generate-a-build-plan-for-this-app).

 ## Prerequisites

 1. A Railway account